rfuzzo/MWSE/docs/source/types/mwseLogger.md

 ```lua
 log("My message")
 ```
-Then the resulting log statements would be:
+Then the resulting output to MWSE.log would be:
 ```
 -- abbreviateHeader == true:
 [My Mod | s/p/c/swords:20  | D] My message